waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 # Part B: Make your own Financial Risk Management application

 A quick financial application has been developed in order to help you to start coding.
-This web application (HTML/CSS/javascript) uses the Financial Risk Management API introduced before.
+This web application (HTML/CSS/Javascript) uses the Financial Risk Management API introduced before.

 ## 1. Download and review the Financial application code

 1. Download and import the project *financialApplication* located in **this Github repository** into you preferred IDE like Eclipse.
 	![alt text](images/financialClone.png "Download the application")
-	* Either Click on **Download ZIP**
+	* Either click on **Download ZIP**
 	* Or use Git Command :
 	>	git clone https://github.com/IBM/Financial-risk-management-using-machine-learning-on-zSystems.git